 - Calms the itch: A number of known anti-inflammatory substances have been identified in Aloe Vera gel which can help calm inflamed eczema and reduce the incessant itching.
 It also feels really cool when applied to have an immediate calming effect too.

-- May help hydrocortisone work better: There is an indication that Aloe Vera gel may enhance absorption of hydrocortisone into the skin, which suggests that using Aloe Vera gel in conjunction with prescription steroid cream more effective in calming eczema flare-ups than just steroid creams alone.
+- May help hydrocortisone work better: There is an indication that Aloe Vera gel for eczema children may enhance absorption of hydrocortisone into the skin, which suggests that using Aloe Vera gel in conjunction with prescription steroid cream more effective in calming eczema flare-ups than just steroid creams alone.
 While more research is needed to understand and verify this finding, Aloe Vera/hydrocortisone cream is already available in some parts of the world.

 A Note of Caution when using Aloe Vera for Eczema

 Aloe vera can also be taken orally for medical complaints such as depression and stomach problems with known side effects such as abdominal cramps and diarrhoea.
-However, used on the skin there are few disadvantages of using Aloe Vera unless you’re allergic to it.
+However, used on the skin there are few disadvantages of using Aloe Vera for eczema unless you’re allergic to it.

 - Aloe vera allergies are uncommon but do occur.
 The chances of developing an allergic reaction are higher if you are allergic to other plants in the lily (Liliaceae) family such as garlic, onions and tulips.
 As with all new skin products, it’s wise to patch test a small area prior to extensive.